DataDog/hiring-engineers/walkthrough.md

 ## Configure the Agent for Database Monitoring
 Now you can create a new config file to monitor your PostgreSQL database.
 Run the following commands to populate the /etc/datadog-agent/postgres.d/conf.yaml file.

-First gain a root shell so we don't have to type sudo for every command.
 If you are already in a root prompt (it looks like a `#` symbol), you can skip this step.
 ```bash
 sudo /bin/su - root
 ```